Gadananathi River: Gadananathi Dam

-Gadana Nathi Reservoir, also spelt as Kadana Nathi Dam is located at the foot of the western Ghats in Sivasailm village near Alwarkurichi which is one of the important tourist places of Tenkasi district.
+Gadana Nathi Reservoir, also spelt as Kadana Nathi Dam is located at the foot of the western Ghats in Sivasailm village near Alwarkurichi which is one of the important tourist places of Tirunelveli district.
 Nowadays many tourists visit the dam and park.
 During the Courtallam season and Sabarimalai season more number of tourists visit this place.
 It is in Tenkasi famous Spa.